QChASM/AaronTools-docs/source/tutorials/adding_to_libraries.rst

 Adding Substituents to Your Personal Library
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Note: for simple structure modification features ('e.g.', substitute.py), it might be more convenient to fetch the substituent from RDKit or a web API, which allow you to utilize substituents without adding them to your library.
+Note: for simple structure modification features (`e.g.`, substitute.py), it might be more convenient to fetch the substituent from RDKit or a web API, which allow you to utilize substituents without adding them to your library.
 Typically, this is done by prefixing a substituent name or SMILES with iupac: or smiles:.
 See the :code:`--help` page for the relevant command line script for more details.